dotnet/upgrade-assistant/docs/extensibility.md

     public class TestService
     {
         public TestService(
-          IOptions<SomeOptions> options,
+          // Get a merged set of options from all extensions IOptions<SomeOptions> options,

-          IOptions<ICollection<SomeOptions>> collection)
+          // Get options from each extension as separate options IOptions<ICollection<SomeOptions>> collection)
         {
         }
     }
 }
 ```

-Where each of these are various forms of the same options:

-- `IOptions<SomeOptions>` is a single instance where each source is layered on top of the other
-- `IOptions<OptionCollection<SomeOptions>>` is a collection of all of the options from each of the extensions

 ### Accessing extension files
 If you would like to be able to access the backing file structure, ensure your option type implements `IFileOption`: